lingo-reviews/tenets/go/dev/README.md

-# Write a Go Tenet!
+# Write a Go Tenet

-A tenet is a micro-service which talks to lingo over RPC.
+## Orientation

 In this directory you'll find:

 ### api/

-The RPC api.
+A tenet is a micro-service which talks to lingo over RPC.
+The api package is the RPC API.
 This is the low level transport code generated from api.proto which enables lingo to talk to your tenet.
 As a tenet author, you can safely ignore it.

 ### server/